 We compared each shovel's main features, including blades, steps, and handles, to determine which ones work best for their prescribed task.
 While we didn't expect the standard round-point shovels to saw through roots like the shovels with serrated blades, we dug holes with all of the shovels to achieve as many "apples to apples" comparisons as possible.

 Steps are important, allowing you to stomp or even jump on the top of your shovel blade to plunge your shovel into rocky, rooty earth.
 In our testing, we found that when it comes to steps, the larger ones win out.
 The Fiskars Long Handle shovel has the largest step.
 It's 1.5" wide and runs the entire length of the top of the blade.
 The Hooyman also has very wide steps that are textured to prevent slippage when the going gets wet or muddy, as do the AMES and Bully Tools blades.
-The Nupla shovel is the only one in our test that had smaller half-inch steps.
+The Nupla shovel was the only one in our test with smaller half-inch steps.

 The Radius Garden Root Slayer and the Spear Head spade provide ample steps that are wider than the Root Assassin"s small, narrow steps.
 The Bond Mini D has steps if you need extra power in a pinch, but the short handle and small blade make it the weakest digger in the pack.

-With the exception of the basic Nupla Round Point, each of the standard round point shovels in our test included some kind of enhanced grip on the hilt, but not all are created equally.
+Except for the basic Nupla Round Point, each of the standard round point shovels in our test included some kind of enhanced grip on the hilt, but not all are created equally.
 The AMES, Hooyman, and Bully Tools all feature an extra tacky coating on the hilt, and the Hooyman even has another tacky grip point on the mid-shaft.
 The Spear Head Spade also has a similar dual-grip design.
-The Fiskars Long Handle has a rubber casing on the hilt that's only slightly more grippy than the metal shaft.
+The Fiskars Long Handle has a rubber casing on the hilt that's slightly more grippy than the metal shaft.
 The smaller specialized shovels all have a variation on the D handle, which allows for a wider variety of grip positions and the ability to hang them on a peg for storage.

-After digging, shoveling, prying, and root-slicing with each model, our testers believe that versatility is an important attribute in choosing a shovel.
+After digging, shoveling, prying, and root-slicing with each model, our testers believe that versatility is important in choosing a shovel.
 While it's expected that the more specialized shovels will need to be paired with a shovel more appropriate for digging, a standard round point shovel needs to be well-rounded, striking a balance between weight and durability.
-We feel that the Hooyman Heavy Duty shovel is the most versatile shovel we had the pleasure of trying out.
+We feel that the Hooyman Heavy Duty shovel is the most versatile shovel we have had the pleasure of trying.
 The Hooyman is 4.5 lbs, and while not the lightest, it's lighter than the all-steel Fiskars Long Handle.
 While the Hooyman employs a fiberglass handle that isn't as strong as steel, it's still one of the more durable models.
 The advantages of a lighter shovel become most apparent when moving 100s of square feet of dirt and gravel over time.
-The Bully Tools 14-Guage Round Point is also a well-balanced, versatile shovel, though it is a touch heavier than the Hooyman and lacking a grip point at the midshaft.
+The Bully Tools 14-Guage Round Point is also a well-balanced, versatile shovel, though it is a touch heavier than the Hooyman and lacks a grip point at the midshaft.

 While the subtle differences between shovels may seem arbitrary, our testing says otherwise.
-Well placed grips, enhanced steps, and subtle curves contribute to how the repetitive motions of shoveling and digging affect your body and ultimately make your job more efficient.
+Well-placed grips, enhanced steps, and subtle curves contribute to how the repetitive motions of shoveling and digging affect your body and ultimately make your job more efficient.
 We believe our detailed analysis of the standard shovel will help you pick out the best model for your yard or business, and our coverage of the specialized shovel tools might open your eyes to new solutions.

 — Matt Bento